wondering-packet/learning-vault/Git/Exercises/E002d - Conflict.md

 Your branch is ahead of 'origin/main' by 4 commits.
 (use "git push" to publish your local commits)
 git log --oneline --graph --all
-# ignore 1f6b3a6 - that's from previous testing.
-77be3c6 is the last commit we have from previous step. just note that main's pointer is at commit 1f6b3a6 right now. test/conflict-2 (77be3c6) is ahead of main.
+# note that main's pointer is at commit 1f6b3a6 right now.
+7be3c6 is the last commit we have from previous step, it is ahead of main.
 * 77be3c6 (test/conflict-2) conflict-2: v1
 *   1f6b3a6 (HEAD -> main) testing commit after fixing conflicts
 |\